will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

-The weakest isolation level they define, *Read Atomic*, imposes only two conditions: *internal* and *external* consistency.
+The weakest isolation level defined in the Cerone model, *Read Atomic*, imposes only two conditions: *internal* and *external* consistency, which are defined intuitively as:

-- $$I\small{NT}$$ (internal consistency): read from an object returns the same value as the last write to or read from this object in the transaction.
+- $$I\small{NT}$$ (internal consistency): reads from an object returns the same value as the last write to or read from this object in the transaction.
 - $$E\small{XT}$$ (external consistency): the value returned by an external read in $$T$$ is determined by the transactions $$\mathsf{VIS}$$-preceding $$T$$ that write to $$x$$.
 If there are no such transactions, then $$T$$ reads the initial value 0.
 Otherwise it reads the final value written by the last such transaction in $$\mathsf{AR}$$.

 Internal consistency is a bit tedious from a formal perspective and is the less interesting condition, stating simply that you read your own writes within a transaction.
 External consistency is the more important condition and depends on the visibility relation, stating that a transaction will read the value written by the latest transaction preceding it in the visibility relation, with conflicts decided by the arbitration relation.